yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/overview.md

 ### LSN

-LSN in YugabyteDB is an unsigned 64-bit integer that uniquely identifies a change record or a transaction boundary record that is consumed from a given replication slot.
+LSN (Log Sequence Number) in YugabyteDB is an unsigned 64-bit integer that uniquely identifies a change record or a transaction boundary record that is consumed from a given replication slot.

 In YugabyteDB, LSN values from different slots are considered unrelated and should not be compared.
 In YugabyteDB, LSN no longer represents the byte offset of a WAL record.